raymondbernard/strata-saml2-sp/README.md

-# SAML-test-SP is a non-docker Saml testing plaform.
+# strata-samel2-sp is a non-docker Saml testing plaform.